sdaitzman/elementary-os-install-utility/README.md

 ## Technical Details:

 Elementary OS Install Utility is a Cocoa-Applescript App created using Xcode.
 It uses mostly shell scripts to perform its tasks.
+An upcoming port to Python is planned - contact samuel@daitzman.com if you are interested :)

 ## Boring stuff:

 This tool is licensed under the file contained in LICENSE.md.
-The following non-legalese does not represent a contract and LICENSE.md takes priority:
+The contents of LICENSE.md take priority over the following non-legalese:

 I will not prosecute, sue, or send grumpy emails to anyone using any part of this project for a fully open-source project.
 I ask that you